abayoss/C-Ado_Snippets/resumeADO/readme.md

 # ADO Resumé

+ADO Crud Application that interacts with an SQL Server Using Different approaches

 ## What i've Learned

-the diffirence between :
+The diffirence between :
-* the connected mode : which uses the dirrect approche interaction with the database .
+* the connected mode : which uses the direct approach interaction with the database .
-* the disconnected mode : which uses a data set to store data, in order to push them on the database at a later time ,ex: when user clickes the save button.
+* the disconnected mode : which uses a data set to store data, in order to push them on the database at a later time ,ex: when user clicks the save button.